andreia-reis/proteogenomic_pipeline_calbicans/README.md

    <i>- Description:</i>

-   This script generates the main files for validation (in directed searches) and codon assignment.
-In the protein-peptides file from PEAKS, the duplicates are removed (due to allelic duplication) and the file is separated into peptides with substitutions (Sub) and without mutations (noSubForAccept).
-The noSubForAccept file is further filtered to remove peptides whose PTMs do not pass the Ascore filter (20) and peptides with insertions and/or deletions that do not pass the ion intensity filter (5%) by matching with peptidesInDels.cvs file.
-The Subfile from protein-peptides.cvs is matched to the peptides.cvs file to remove entries with mutations not passing the ion intensity filter (5%).
-The script also generates a mutated proteome database, which will be used in a second round of PEAKS DB search for directed searches: it takes the mutated peptides without duplicates, searches the corresponding protein, and changes de protein sequence according to the mutated peptide.
+   This script generates the main files for peptide validation and codon assignment.
+In the protein-peptides file from PEAKS, the duplicates are removed (due to allelic duplication) and the file is divided into two new files containing: peptides with substitutions (Sub) and without substitutions (noSubForAccept).
+The noSubForAccept file is further filtered to remove peptides whose PTMs do not pass the Ascore filter (20), and therefore are not depicted in the PTM column at protein-peptides file, and peptides with insertions and/or deletions that do not pass the ion intensity filter (5%) by matching with peptidesInDels.cvs file.
+The peptidesInDels.cvs is the peptides.cvs file extracted from PEAKS that contains only peptides with insertions and deletions.
+The Sub file is matched to the peptides.cvs file containing only mutations found by SPIDER to remove entries with mutations not passing the ion intensity filter (5%).

 <b>2.
-CaPeaksValidation.R</b>
+CaPepValidation.R</b>

 <i>- Input file(s):</i>